CORE-Robotics-Lab/Wheelchair-Tennis-Robot/docs/system/mechanical.md

 ---

+{: .highlight }
-Now check out the [electrical](https://core-robotics-lab.github.io/Wheelchair-Tennis-Robot/system/electrical/) page to see how to setup the electrycal system.
+Now check out the [electrical](https://core-robotics-lab.github.io/Wheelchair-Tennis-Robot/system/electrical/) page to see how to setup the electrical system.